jensbrauer/Mildew-Detection-in-Cherry-Leaves/README.md

 	* We will display the "mean" and "standard deviation" images for healthy cherry leaves and cherry leaves that have powdery mildew.
  	* We will display the difference between an average image of healthy cherry leaf and an average uninfected cell.
 	* We will display an image montage for both healthy leaves and leaves infected with powdery mildew.

 * **Business Requirement 2**:  Classification
 	* We will augment a subset of the dataset provided by the client, to create more data for training a model.
 	* We will build a model using a convolutional neural network (CNN) and train it using the training dataset, to determine if a cherry leaf has powdery mildew or not.
 	* We will build the model to output a probability and examine the distribution of assigned probabilities and where false predictions are located in that distirbution, in order to understand its significans.
 	* In training the model, we will withold a subset of the provided dataset, in order to evaluate the model, using "unseen" data, in order to ensure we meet the clients request for a minimum of 97% prediction accuracy.
-	* We will build a classifier and an application that generate reports based on uploaded data.
+	* We will build a classifier and a dashboard that generate reports based on uploaded data.

 ## ML Business Case
 ### Articulate a Business Case for each Machine Learning task which must include the aim behind the predictive analytics task, the learning method, the ideal outcome for the process, success/failure metrics, model output and its relevance for the user, and any heuristics and training data used.

-* In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
 * We want an ML model to predict if a cherry leaf has powdery mildew or not, based on historical image data.
 It is a supervised, binary classification model.
 Though, approached as a categorical problem with two classes.
 * Our ideal outcome is provide the employees working with inspection of cherry trees, with a faster and reliable diagnostic if a given leaf has powdery mildew or not.
 * The model success metrics are